 Am I Getting Enough Sleep?

-- difficulty waking up in the morning
+- have a hard time waking up in the morning

-- falling asleep during classes
+- are falling asleep during classes

 How Can I Get More Sleep?